ezYakaEagle442/aca-java-petclinic-mic-srv/README.md

 - [https://github.com/Azure/azure-sdk-for-java/issues/28310](https://github.com/Azure/azure-sdk-for-java/issues/28310)
 - [Maven Project parent pom.xml](pom.xml#L168)

-The Config-server uses the config declared on the repo at [https://github.com/ezYakaEagle442/aca-cfg-srv/blob/main/application.yml](https://github.com/ezYakaEagle442/aca-cfg-srv/blob/main/application.yml) and need a Service Principal to be able to read secrets from KeyVault.
+The Config-server does **NOT** use the config declared on the repo at [https://github.com/ezYakaEagle442/aca-cfg-srv/blob/main/application.yml](https://github.com/ezYakaEagle442/aca-cfg-srv/blob/main/application.yml) and need uses a [User-Assigned Managed Identity](https://learn.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview#managed-identity-types) to be able to read secrets from KeyVault.

+If you face any issue, see the [troubleshoot section](#key-vault-troubleshoot-with-USER-Assigned-MI)

 ## Deployment to VNet